Zezo-Elkafoury/Forest-Cover-Type-Prediction/README.md

 # 🌲 Forest Cover Type Prediction using XGBoost

-This project focuses on building a machine learning model to classify forest cover types using cartographic variables from the **UCI Forest CoverType Dataset**.
-The model leverages **XGBoost** — an efficient and scalable gradient boosting framework — and includes **hyperparameter tuning** with `RandomizedSearchCV`, as well as preprocessing, evaluation, and visualization.
+This project focuses on building a machine learning model to classify forest cover types using cartographic variables from the [**UCI Forest CoverType Dataset**](https://www.kaggle.com/datasets/uciml/forest-cover-type-dataset) The model leverages **XGBoost** — an efficient and scalable gradient boosting framework — and includes **hyperparameter tuning** with `RandomizedSearchCV`, as well as preprocessing, evaluation, and visualization.

 ---